RONALD J. GARDINER

 - Judge, John Marshall Law School Thirtieth Annual International Moot Court Competition in Information Technology & Privacy Law

-- Articles published in Illinois Municipal League Journal, Illinois Tax Financing publication, Chicago Tribune, Screen Magazine, American Bar Association Journal, Association of Community College Trustee Quarterly, and Southland Chamber of Commerce Magazine; forthcoming article on Substitution of Judges in DuPage County Bar Journal
+- Articles published in Illinois Municipal League Journal, Illinois Tax Financing publication, Chicago Tribune, Screen Magazine, American Bar Association Journal, Association of Community College Trustee Quarterly, and Southland Chamber of Commerce Magazine; Substitution of Judges in DuPage County Bar Journal

 - Editor-in-Chief, Journal of Criminal Law & Criminology